Inspiravetion/Hydra/Documents/HydraSpec.md

 ##Value/Reference Semantics:

 ###Function Parameters:
 String, Int, Float, and Boolean parameters get passed by value.
-Parameters that are a Hash, Array, Channel, Generator instance, or any other Object get passed by reference.
+Parameters that are a Hash, Array, Channel, Regex, Generator instance, or any other Object get passed by reference.
 ```hydra
 function negate(b){
   b = !b